GouthamPeri/sk_algo_assist/README.md

 * reg_or_class: String, Optional(default = '')
     - If '' then the algorithm checks for the distribution in the y_train using the formula: distribution = len(y_train.unique())/len(y_train) * 100.
 If the distribution is less than 10           classification algorithms are run, else regression algorithms are run.
     - If String the allowed values are "Reg" or "Cla".

+* algos_to_be_compared: List of sklearn model objects, Optional
+    - If nothing is given, all the Regression or Classification algorithms will be run.
+    - If specified the given set of algorithms will be run.
+    - Defined Regression algorithms are:
+           LinearRegression, RandomForestRegressor, ExtraTreesRegressor, DecisionTreeRegressor, SGDRegressor, SVR, GradientBoostingRegressor, KNeighborsRegressor, AdaBoostRegressor
+    - Defined Classification algorithms are:
+           RandomForestClassifier, ExtraTreesClassifier, LogisticRegression, DecisionTreeClassifier, SGDClassifier, SVC, GradientBoostingClassifier, KNeighborsClassifier, GaussianNB, AdaBoostClassifier

 * return:String
     - The name of the algorithm that obatined the highest accuracy, along with the accuracy and time taken for fitting.